Light Dark Matter Detection and Neutrino Floor: Role of Anomalous $(g-2)_{\mu}$: DM direct detection vs Neutrino Floor: Effects

-As already explained in the Section-\ref{nufloor}, as we move towards higher $Z'$ mass, the enhancement in neutrino floor decreases.
-Although the BSM impact on the neutrino floor decreases, the prospect of a VLF DM detection brightens as we move towards higher $Z'$ mass because the direct-detection nucleon-DM scattering cross-section decreases and hence becomes less constrained from the experiments.
-This can be seen from the two plots of Figure-\ref{DM_DD-scenario2} for a benchmark point towards the rightmost allowed part of the muon $(g-2)$ band, where the green and blue points span the parameter space in regions where the direct-detection experiments are not yet sensitive to.
-As we will explain in the next section, the indirect detection bounds are much weaker than that the muon $(g-2)$ in combination with the direct-detection constraints impose.
+As already explained in Section-\ref{nufloor}, higher $Z'$ mass values decrease the enhancement in the neutrino floor.
+Although the BSM impact on the neutrino floor decreases, the prospect of a VLF DM detection brightens as we move towards higher $Z'$ mass.
+With heavier $Z'$, the direct-detection nucleon-DM scattering cross-section decreases and hence becomes less constrained from the experiments.
+This can be seen from the two plots of Figure-\ref{DM_DD-scenario2} for a benchmark point obtained from the rightmost allowed part of the muon $(g-2)$ band: $M_{z'}$ mass of 190 MeV and a gauge coupling $g_{\mu-\tau}$ of $1.2 \times 10^{-3}$.
+Here the green and blue points span the parameter space in regions that arrange for under-abundant and exact DM relic density respectively.
+In the DM mass range of $0.1-1$~GeV, till about 0.19 GeV, the tail of the s-channel resonant annihilation is efficient enough to satisfy the relic density constraints, after which the t-channel DM annihilation takes over.
+In the DM mass range of 1-10 GeV, direct detection constraints allow only up to around 2 GeV DM mass.
+As we will explain in the next section, the indirect detection bounds are much weaker than that of the muon $(g-2)$ in combination with the imposed direct-detection constraints.
 Hence, this particular region of parameter space is very important for future DM direct-detection studies.
-The neutrino floor is however not very interesting for a heavier $Z^{\prime}$ in the context of the direct-detection.
+The neutrino floor is however not very interesting for a heavier $Z^{\prime}$ in as the modification of the floor is minimal here.